 And she did, in his ring.
 In front of the entire membership of The Fallen Angel.
 “I love you, William Harrow, Duke of Lamont.”

 His unashamed, avenging queen.
 He stole her lips in a long, lush kiss. . .

-Temple is a hugely complex character, and yet once you have got to know him it is well worth it, he is a giant of a man and hugely attractive but not on your typical way.
-He isn’t the kind of man who wear’s his heart on his sleeve, but those rare glimpses of emotion where he show’s that he isn’t just a piece of meat is beautiful and quite magical.
-He isn’t your typical brooding aristocrat after the cruelty that was done to him he had to make a new life for hisself and he pulled his way out of the gutter where Mara’s action’s had put him, that strength to make a new life is really appealing and he deserves a lot of respect for all he has achieved.
-Unlike a lot of titled hero’s in Historical Romance he want’s his title, he want’s what is rightfully his.
+Temple is a hugely complex character, and yet once you have got to know him it is well worth it, he is a giant of a man and hugely attractive but not in your typical way.
+He isn’t the kind of man who wears his heart on his sleeve, but those rare glimpses of emotion where he show’s that he isn’t just a piece of meat are beautiful and quite magical.
+He isn’t your typical brooding aristocrat after the cruelty that was done to him he had to make a new life for himself and he pulled his way out of the gutter where Mara’s action’s had put him, that strength to make a new life is really appealing and he deserves a lot of respect for all he has achieved.
+Unlike a lot of titled heroes in Historical Romance he wants his title, he wants what is rightfully his.

 I just cannot say enough good things about this one, after the disappointment that was One Good earl deserves a Lover this is exactly what we have come to love about this series.
 It is charming and magical.
-The plot is entertaining and cleverly written, there is some brilliant on the edge of your seat moment’s eg: when Temple get’s stabbed.
-But the main thing about this is out two lead’s; Mara and William are the best couple, you go on a roller coaster ride with them and you are willing them to finally pull their act together and give in, but they keep us hanging but when they do finally give in to temptation is so longed for you feeling yourself sighing.
+The plot is entertaining and cleverly written, there are some brilliant on-the-edge-of-your-seat moments eg: when Temple gets stabbed.
+But the main thing about this is our two leads; Mara and William are the best couples, you go on a roller coaster ride with them and you are willing them to finally pull their act together and give in, but they keep us hanging but when they do finally give in to temptation is so longed for you feeling yourself sighing.

 This is about as perfect as you can get, highly recommended.